 From climate change and resource scarcity to an evolving workforce and distressed neighborhoods, our Blue Planet continues to evolve.
-Republic Services is proud to unveil ambitious sustainability goals designed to address many of these global macrotrends, generate long-term value for our stakeholders and mitigate material risks to our business.
+In 2018, Republic unveiled ambitious sustainability goals designed to address many of these global macrotrends, generate long-term value for our stakeholders and mitigate relevant risks to our business.